-Although it’s impossible to completely avoid dental issues, there are some ways that you can help reduce your loved one’s risk of an unexpected trip to our office:
+Although it’s impossible to completely avoid dental issues, there are some ways that you can help reduce your loved one’s risk of an unexpected trip to our dental office:

-For the comfort of our special needs patients and the convenience of their caregivers, Disability Dental strives to provide most dental services in our Dallas location.
-We can perform minor oral surgical procedures, such as extractions, root canals, and gum reduction in the comfort of our Dallas dentist office.
-Dr. Ford is a certified anesthesiologist, and Disability Dental has other anesthesiologists on our team.
+For the comfort of our special needs patients and the convenience of their caregivers, Disability Dental Services strives to provide most dental services in our Dallas location.
+We can perform minor oral surgical procedures, such as extractions, root canals, and gum reduction in the comfort of our Dallas dental office.
+Dr. Ford is a certified anesthesiologist, and Disability Dental Services has other anesthesiologists on our team.
 To make patients comfortable and calm during surgical procedures, we can administer nitrous oxide, oral sedation, oral conscious sedation, or IV sedation.

 If your family member is experiencing a painful toothache caused by an infection within the inner chamber of their tooth, we may recommend root canal therapy.
 During this procedure, we’ll completely numb the area that we’ll be treating and place your loved one under sedation to help them feel more comfortable.
 Then, Dr. Ford will access the inner chamber of their tooth, remove the infected pulp that’s causing their pain, and rebuild the tooth’s structure using a putty-like substance called gutta percha.
 Finally, we’ll protect their tooth by capping it off with a customized, natural-looking dental crown.